No. Well, kinda. Yes. It depends… 🤨

 Here’s the story of a model who became a Shoot Producer with us, and the stigma she faced.
 And here’s an interview with a model of ours who was “found out”, and faced oppression from her family and acquaintances (in Dutch, Google Translate helps).
 Her story is positive and inspiring.

 The first shoot you do with us will be a “solo” shoot (that is, you’ll be the only model on-set).
-While the Shoot Producer will work closely with you, they will never touch you – apart from a handshake when they first meet you.
-There is also no expectation for you to touch anyone (in fact, it’s not allowed!).
+While the Shoot Producer will work closely with you, they will never touch you – apart from a friendly handshake when they first meet you 🤝.
+There is no expectation for you to touch the Shoot Producer (in fact, it’s strictly not allowed!).
 Our Shoot Producers are professionals (they would lose their job if it happened), and are intent on making the best shoot they can.

-After your first solo shoot, if you express interest, we’ll tell you about other shoots that involve several models, that do involve (a lot of) touching.
+After your first solo shoot, we’ll tell you about other shoots that involve several models, that do involve (a lot of) touching.
 But there’s never any obligation to do a shoot you’re not comfortable with.